How To Help Your Students When Comparing Fractions, Decimals, And Percentages

 In Year 2 pupils should also be able to count fractions up to 10 whilst starting from any number and using ½, 2/4, ¾ on the number line.
 For example 3, 3 ¼, 3 ½, 3 ¾, 4.

-What your child needs to know about fractions, decimals and percentages in Year 3
+What children need to know about fractions, decimals and percentages in Year 3

 Year 3 is when things begin to take a step up for children when it comes to fractions.